-- I. Education materials available to participants will portray breastfeeding as the preferred infant feeding method in a positive manner that is culturally and aesthetically appropriate to the population groups being served. - All printed and audiovisual materials will be free of formula product names.
-(Except for materials used to educate participants on the use of "sole source" formula.) - b.
-All office supplies such as cups, pens, note-pads, posters etc., will be free of formula product names. - II.
-All local agency staff will demonstrate a positive attitude toward breastfeeding. - a.
+- Education materials available to participants will portray breastfeeding as the preferred infant feeding method in a positive manner that is culturally and aesthetically appropriate to the population groups being served. - a.
+All printed and audiovisual materials will be free of formula product names.
+(Except for materials used to educate participants on the use of "sole source" formula.) - All office supplies such as cups, pens, note-pads, posters etc., will be free of formula product names. - II.
+All local agency staff (clerical and CPA) will demonstrate a positive attitude toward breastfeeding. - a.
 This demonstration of positive attitude may include but is not limited to: - i.
 Appropriate words of encouragement for all women. - ii.
-Avoiding overt or subtle endorsements of formula. - iii.
-Appropriate issuance of formula and breastfeeding food instruments. - iv.
+Avoiding overt or subtle endorsements of formula. - Appropriate issuance of formula and breastfeeding food instruments. - iv.
 Appropriate referrals to health professionals, e.g., dietitians, lactation educators, physicians, etc. - III.
-Positive breastfeeding messages, pictures/images or text will be incorporated into all relevant education activities, materials, client information forms and outreach efforts where infant feeding are addressed. - a.
+Positive breastfeeding messages, pictures/images or text will be incorporated into all relevant education activities, materials, client information forms and outreach efforts where infant feeding is addressed. - a.
 Positive breastfeeding message, pictures/images or text will be included in the following, but not limited to: - i.
-Participant orientation programs and/or materials. - ii.
-Materials for professional audiences including printed, audio-visual, and display. - iii.
+Participant orientation programs and/or materials. - Materials for professional audiences including printed, audio-visual, and display. - iii.
 Materials for clients including printed, audio-visual, and display. - b.
-Use of wording or images conveying an association or connotation with infant formula (e.g., bottles) will not be used on any promotional materials or forms representing WIC. - c.
-All words and images (e.g., pacifiers) should be carefully assessed and should not conflict with promoting or endorsing long exclusivity duration rates.
+Use of wording or images conveying an association or connotation with infant formula (e.g., bottles) will not be used on any promotional materials or forms representing WIC.